 After three decades of running his small business, Scott was elected as a Republican to the Colorado House of Representatives for the 58th District in November of 2008.
 During his time at the State House, he worked to ensure quality water for the people of Colorado and to improve the air quality of Southwest Colorado.
 He also sponsored legislation to protect children from the worst criminal offenders by mandating harsher penalties for child sex-offenders and allowing law enforcement to collect DNA evidence from suspects through Jessica’s Law and Katie’s Law.

 Scott was first elected to the U.S. House of Representatives in 2010.
-He currently serves on the House Committee on Financial Services and House Natural Resources Committee.
+He currently serves on the House Committee on Financial Services.
 He is Co-chairman of the Congressional Small Business Caucus and Vice Chair of the Congressional Western Caucus.

 Throughout his time as a U.S. Representative, Scott’s priority has been to advance policies that grow jobs, support the economy, and keep Colorado’s families safe and secure.